Filmmaker Courtney Paige returns to Close-Up Culture to talk about her award-winning film, The Color Rose.

 COURTNEY: I did a bit of both.
 Although so many negatives came with COVID such as the economy dropping, it was a necessary change of pace to slow down and reflect on what really matters.
 I think that’s what set the tone on what I should focus on next and allowed me the time to really do that.

 CLOSE-UP: So, with the world at your fingertips, from directing to podcasting, what are your dreams and aims for the next year?

 COURTNEY: Arc Light is in talks with me about jumping on my next feature, which I’d love to have green lit so we can start location scouting and casting.
-Aside from that, dabbling in directing some music videos and creating the line up for season two of The Artists Chateau.
+Aside from that, dabbling in directing some music videos.